jeffa5/wordnet-ls/README.md

 # LLS - Language Language-Server

+_This is alpha software, use at your own risk_

 Language servers provide a convenient solution to the problem of language support for various editors.